 Day 3 - Guraidhoo - morning snorkelling and afternoon island tour

-A boat trip to explore some of the surrounding atoll and it’s vibrant reefs with lunch on an uninhabited sandbank including guided snorkelling tours.
+A boat trip to explore some of the surrounding atolls and their vibrant reefs with lunch on an uninhabited sandbank including guided snorkelling tours.
 In the afternoon we’ll return to Guraidhoo for a look around the island taking in the village mosque, traditional wooden boat building and of course one of the island’s local tea shops!
 A night fishing trip is also an evening option if you want to try your luck at catching your own dinner?

 Overnight: Guraidhoo Transport: Boat, Walk, Meals: B, L,